Cognigy/Documentation/docs/en/docs/ai/xApp/create-signature-xApp-tutorial.md

 ## Build the xApp

 1. Open a new Flow.
 2. In the Flow editor, add an **xApp: Init Session** Node.
-The agent session needs to be initialized to communicate with the Cognitive backend.
+The agent session needs to be initialized to communicate with the Cognigy backend.
    The **xApp: Init Session** Node is used to start the session, which provides the token and the xApp URL in the `agent.session` object.
 3. Below **xApp: Init Session** Node, add an **xApp: Show HTML** Node.
 Copy the code from Code Sandbox and paste it to the **HTML Document** field with selected **Full HTML Document** content.
 4. Click **Save Node**.